The-Foreigners/The-Foreigners.github.io/objectives.md

 ---
 - Complete business in Me'uiedra.
   - Acquire scrying focus from Thayne.
+  - Purchase chalk (post-it flags)
   - Fetch mule and cart.

-- Defeat Black Spider and save Rockseekers at Wave Echo Cave.
-(Gundrand is expecting us by the 19th)
 - What answers did Sildar get interrogating Vyerith?
     - Why was he trying to lure us to Thundertree?
     - What defenses should we expect at Wave Echo Cave?
-    - What are Black Spider's capabilties/weaknesses?
+    - What are Black Spider's capabilties/weaknesses

+- Defeat Black Spider and save Rockseekers at Wave Echo Cave.
+(Gundrand is expecting us by the 19th)

 - Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
   - Is he a good source of creature lore?

 - Resolve mysterious happenings in Orlane.
 (See Ailla)

-- Gather intelligence on orc numbers, movements, gather material, capture orc captives for Gen. Felix and Cpt.
+- Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.

 - Manage Tresender Manor:
   - Clear basement cavern of necrotic magic.